 A piece of sourdough toast, lightly coated with salted butter and generously scooped with homemade jam or jelly, is my weekday breakfast of champions.
-Apples and nut butter are dandy, oatmeal is fine, and smoothies and juices are great when I’m feeling healthy and motivated.
-(Egg-and-cheese sandwiches are reserved for special weekend indulgences, ’cause a girl needs something to look forward to as she reads the New York Times Magazine.)
-But as I’ve told you before, jam is my jam.
-And if that’s what’s going to get me through the cold months ahead, whether it be grape, sour cherry, cranberry, or the latest addition to my stash—apple cider jelly—then I’ll happily accept it as my vice.
+Apples and nut butter are dandy, avocado toast is virtuous, and smoothies and juices are great when I’m feeling healthy and motivated.

-But my yield from a whole gallon of cider was minimal—an 8 oz. jam jar for all my time and trouble (ok, it was no trouble at all; it simmered away on the stove one afternoon, filling my house with the most incredible fall scent that Yankee Candle wishes they could accurately replicate but can’t even touch).
+But my yield from a whole gallon of cider was minimal—an 8-ounce jam jar for all my time and trouble (ok, it was no trouble at all; it simmered away on the stove one afternoon, filling my house with the most incredible fall scent that Yankee Candle wishes they could accurately replicate but can’t even touch).

 Being the greedy cider glutton I am, I didn’t want to come away with only one jar of jelly this time around.
 That wouldn’t last me through the winter—heck, that wouldn’t even last me through November.

 Apples are crazy-high in pectin (in fact, you can use them to make your own pectin instead of buying commercial liquid brands), which is why the cider would set… eventually… into jelly if I kept letting it do its thing.
 But a package of low-sugar pectin, which was burning a hole in my pantry, became my secret weapon.

 My jars of apple cider jelly and I will be very happy and cozy together for the next few months, spending our mornings in a buttery, toasty haze and accompanied by our best friend coffee.
 We’ll see you in April for rhubarb season.